 The direct owner of an FDE is the legal owner of the disregarded entity.

 For example, assume A, a U.S. individual, is a 60% partner of CFP, a controlled foreign partnership.
-FDE 1 is a foreign disregarded entity owned by CFP, and FDE 2 is a foreign disregarded entity owned by FDE 1.
+FDE 1 is an FDE owned by CFP, and FDE 2 is an FDE owned by FDE 1.
 In this example, FDE 1 is the direct owner of FDE 2, and CFP is the direct owner of FDE 1.
 CFP is the tax owner with respect to both FDE 1 and FDE 2.
 A would be required to file the Forms 8858 relating to FDE 1 and FDE 2 with the Form 8865 it files with respect to CFP.

 A $10,000 penalty is imposed for each annual accounting period of each CFC or CFP for failure to furnish the required information within the time prescribed.
 If the information is not filed within 90 days after the IRS has mailed a notice of the failure to the U.S. person, an additional $10,000 penalty (per CFC or CFP) is charged for each 30-day period, or fraction thereof, during which the failure continues after the 90-day period has expired.
 The additional penalty is limited to a maximum of $50,000 for each failure.